Need to De-Stress? Take Fitness Instructor Tara’s Classes for a Spin

 It’s a Saturday evening in Amherst and the waning light brings a warm glow to Room 121 of the Campus Recreation Center.
 When Tara enters the room, a junior biology major on the pre-PA track who started teaching rec spin just this semester, the energy only increases.

-While she is cool and confident in her spin classes now, it wasn’t always this way.
+She is cool and confident in her spin classes now, but it wasn’t always this way.

 During the first week of her freshman fall, Tara attended her first spin class.
 Alone.
 It wasn’t that she wanted to go by herself, but rather, her newfound friends had bailed at the last minute.

 Undeterred by their decisions, Tara persisted, setting off to try something new.
 When she arrived at the Rec Center that day, solo and increasingly anxious, she was met with a singular open bike.
 In the front row.
 For her first class.
 Nothing seemed to be working in her favor, and she honestly wanted to leave before the class even began.